Updating TalosII's firmware ? GNUcode.org

 Debricking the BMC

-If somehow, you have a bricked BMC, that does not let you ssh into it, BUT you do have a working uboot, you can still debrick the BMC!
+As an aside, if somehow, you have a bricked BMC, that does not let you ssh into it, BUT you do have a working uboot, you can still debrick the BMC!

 You definitely want to remember the machine's mac addresses.
 Here's how you would copy those out.